Malaga82/hassio-addons-1/hassio_meross/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;**password:** the password used in the meross application, MUST BE UP TO 10 CHARS (required)
 ### devices
-&nbsp;&nbsp;&nbsp;&nbsp;**refresh:** the number of millisecond to refresh plugs statistics (Default: 30000 (30 sec.), required) Leave it to 30000 for preventing ban from meross cloud if you have many plugs
+&nbsp;&nbsp;&nbsp;&nbsp;**refresh:** the number of millisecond to refresh plugs statistics (Default: 25000 (25 sec.), required) Leave it to 25000 for preventing ban from meross cloud if you have many plugs.
+If reduced, let it run for like 12 hours and check email for ban.
+In that case, stop addon for 24 hours and put an higher refresh